Bicycle and Pedestrian

 The rise in obesity and public health related costs due to lack of physical activity has increased an awareness for the need to provide safe and accessible walking and bicycling transportation choices.
 Through smarter planning for active travel needs with policies that support the vision, communities can better meet the needs of all road users while improving local economies and increasing safety.
 Key to improving bicycle and pedestrian transportation is the need to gather baseline data.
 Volume data and existing or planned facilities data are two types of data programs for which ITRE can provide technical assistance in developing processes to collect, manage, and maintain data.
 Training on pedestrian and bicycle planning, facilities design, complete streets, and safe walking and bicycling skills are some of the types of course ITRE offers.
 ITRE also focuses on answering operations, safety, education, and policy research questions that directly meet needs of practitioners in the field.

-ITRE has experience in using sound methods and technologies to collect data on walking and bicycling and the development of program tools and techniques to ensure quality data and warehousing to meet stakeholder needs.
-This includes the installation of short duration and continuous count equipment on sidewalks, roadways, and shared use paths.
+ITRE is currently developing bicycle and pedestrian data collection programs that ensure quality data and warehousing.
+Our expertise includes the installation of short duration and continuous count equipment on sidewalks, roadways, and shared use paths.
 Contact us if you are interested in learning more about our capabilities in count program development and data analysis.